lsdvaibhav/google-translator-streamlit-py/README.md

 # Bulk csv-excel G Translator using Streamlit

-A stream app for translation for single sentence and for bulk sentences in csv or eeexcel sheets using google-trans library in Python.
+A stream app for translation for single sentence and for bulk sentences in csv or excel sheets using google-trans library in Python.

 ## Installation